MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ## Create a Form Recognizer resource

+To use the Form Recognizer service, you need a Form Recognizer resource in your Azure subscription.

 1. Open the Azure portal at [https://portal.azure.com](https://portal.azure.com), and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *Form Recognizer*, and create a **Form Recognizer** resource with the following settings:
     - **Subscription**: *Your Azure subscription*